1diode/Azure-Security-Week-13-H-W/README-bak.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

+## can you copy files over a SSH connection or ??? whats needed - try and document it